-The significant accounting policies that have been used in preparation of the financial statements are summarised below.
+The material accounting policies that have been used in preparation of the financial statements are summarised below.
 These policies have been consistently applied to all the years presented unless otherwise stated.
-The adoption of new or amended HKFRSs and the impacts on the Group's financial statements, if any, are disclosed in note 3 to the financial statements.
+Changes in accounting policies and the impacts on the Group's financial statements, if any, are disclosed in note 3 to the financial statements.